mefogle/AtoIFTTT/README.md

 ##Why IFTTT?
 This approach is convenient for two major reasons :
 1. It allows for rapid prototyping of Alexa Skills using only modifications to the Intent Model on the front end and IFTTT recipes on the backend.
-2. It opens up any IFTTT Channel with a Trigger on it as a potential "tool" for Alexa.
+2. It opens up any IFTTT Channel with a Action on it as a potential "tool" for Alexa.

 ##Getting Started with AtoIFTTT
 (Note: If you haven't created an Alexa Skills Kit Lambda before, it's best to read "[Developing an Alexa Skill as a Lambda Function]" first to familiarize yourself with the process.
 You should also be familiar with the basic workings of [IFTTT])